 Valdeón is full of hidden wonders.

-The southern-most slope of the Picos Mountains is directly north of the Province of León.
-The slope is the starting point of the River Sella and is one of the world’s best conserved natural areas.
-The mountainside has a ‘villagey feel’ and exudes a natural rawness which give a truly authentic experience to those who adore mountain life.
+The southernmost side of the Picos Mountains is directly north of the Province of León.
+The slope is the starting point of the River Sella and is one of the world’s best-conserved natural areas.
+The mountainside has a ‘villagey feel’ and exudes a natural wilderness which gives a truly authentic experience to those who adore mountain life.

-The Valdeón Valley preserves the sheer essence of unspoilt nature by being cocooned within the Picos de Europa National Park.
+Moreover, the Valdeón Valley preserves the sheer essence of unspoiled nature by being cocooned within the Picos de Europa National Park.
 Also, due to its remote location, the Valley only tends to attract the most fearless of adventurers in search of remarkable encounters.

 Many people come to Valdeón to relax and look for inspiration.
 The Valley’s rural areas are rife with adventure, all of which infatuate its visitors with their own unique charms.
 Its intricate geography makes every spot a viewpoint for the spectacular countryside.

 The Valdeón Valley.
 Eight villages; hundreds of mountains.

 The Valley is home to eight villages which are scattered among the many mountains in the region.
 However despite the area’s harsh terrain, life has managed to survive and develop over the last few centuries and exists today in the form of this handful of small settlements which have shaped the area’s history.